-Melody is the current President of the Alabama Defense Lawyers Association, an organization of over 1,000 attorneys dedicated to the defense of civil actions and the promotion of fairness and integrity in the civil justice system.
-Before being elected President, Melody was a Director and Officer for the Association, was Chairperson for the ADLA Trial Academy from 1999-2001, and has served as a faculty member and speaker for both the Trial Academy and the ADLA Deposition Boot Camp.
-Melody is also a member of the Defense Research Institute, and she is the current Alabama State Liaison on the DRI Women in Law Committee.
-Melody also is a member of the Birmingham Bar Association, and she has served for many years on the Public Service Committee of the Birmingham Bar.
+Before joining Lightfoot over 20 years ago, she graduated from the Law School at Vanderbilt University, where she served as the Managing Editor of the Law Review and was selected to the Order of the Coif.
+Since entering the law practice, she has been an active member of the Alabama Defense Lawyers Association, an organization of over 1000 attorneys dedicated to the defense of civil actions and the promotion of fairness and integrity in the civil justice system.
+She served as the President of ADLA in 2012-13, only the third woman ever elected to the office.
+Before her Presidency, Melody served as a Director and Officer for the Association, was Chairperson for the ADLA Trial Academy from 1999-2001, and has served as a faculty member and speaker for both the Trial Academy and the ADLA Deposition Boot Camp.
+Melody is a member of the Defense Research Institute, where she serves as a State Liaison for the DRI Women in the Law Committee.
+She is also a member of the Birmingham Bar Association, where she has served for many years on the Public Service Committee.

 Melody’s interests outside of work focus primarily on her family, her church and music.
 She is married to a trial lawyer, is a proud mother, and is a classically-trained musician.
 Melody plays piano frequently at her church, teaches children’s Sunday School, and serves as a lay Eucharistic minister and in other church leadership roles.
 She also enjoys running, singing, and playing with her two young boys.